Shaun Murphy claims to have hit a nine darter

 The 147 backers will always focus on 36 pots being 'obviously' more difficult than nine darts purely because there are 27 more perfect moments required while they also feel it's possible - albeit highly unlikely - for the latter to be fluked.

-However, whether you believe his highly-entertaining story or not, he also stressed why he felt the 147 was undoubtedly more difficult and claimed that 'all civilised people' would agree.
+Murphy has always stressed the 147 was 'undoubtedly 'more difficult and claimed that 'all civilised people' would agree.
 He told Sporting Life: "There’s just so many more variables in snooker than there is in darts.
 The target never moves in darts and you could hit a nine-darter in every leg.

 "Snooker isn’t like that and the way the balls break, if the black moves towards the cushion then the 147 chances are almost impossible before the first red is potted.